 One long term aspiration for the Society is to see the reinstatement of closed passing loops along the West Highland Lines too.
 The railway is busier than ever with charter trains alongside regular freight and passenger traffic, including the ‘Jacobite’ steam service.
 By allowing trains on the long single line sections to pass at stations such as Lochailort and Corrour, delays would be avoided during the tourist season; a more smoothly-operating railway with scope for more timetable expansion.
 The use of radio signalling and automatic sprung points means this would be possible with minimal expense.

-The Friends publish a magazine, West Highland News Plus, three times per year containing the latest news, photographs and historical articles covering the WEST HIGHLAND LINES, plus the SCOTRAIL NETWORK, and ON THE WATERFRONT ferry news.
+The Friends publish a magazine, West Highland News Plus, three times per year containing the latest news, photographs and historical articles covering the WEST HIGHLAND LINES, the SCOTRAIL NETWORK, and ON THE WATERFRONT ferry news.
 This is free to members of the Society.
-Members can also attend our AGM which is normally held in the spring at locations on the West Highland Lines.
-The range of guest speakers over the years have given interesting insights into the operation and organisation of rail transport through the rugged countryside of the West Highlands.
-See the News Section for the latest information.
+Members can also attend our AGM which is normally held in the spring at a location on the West Highland Lines.
+The range of guest speakers over the years has given interesting insights into the operation and organisation of rail transport through the rugged countryside of the West Highlands.

 Residents within the West Highlands, served by the Lines, are well represented on the Society’s managing committee and among the membership.
 However members come from all over the UK and abroad and anyone who appreciates the unique scenery and heritage of the Lines is encouraged to join.
 The larger our membership the more we can influence investment in improvements and an even better passenger experience.